-She admits she doesn’t belong to the media—she’s a filmmaker and the family member of a carriage driver who has come to counter-protest the activists.
+She admits she doesn't belong to the media – she's the family member of a carriage driver who has come to counter-protest the activists.

-Allie Feldman—the executive director of NYCLASS, the organization that organized the animal rights activists’ protest—finds these family member's actions inappropriate.
-She complains to me about how the family members “harass” the activists, although she makes a living encouraging people to scream at the carriage drivers.
+Allie Feldman – the executive director of NYCLASS, the organisation that organised the animal rights activists' protest – finds these family member's actions inappropriate.
+She complains to me about how the family members "harass" the activists, although she makes a living encouraging people to scream at the carriage drivers.